 The two cheeky demons of our show look over the gorge, where Ma Wang reveals that he’s going to build a hotel to absorb all the evil spirits and rack up points.
-He’s going to try and become a deity again, this time to protect someone.
-Oh Gong smiles that it’s nice being here with Ma Wang concedes that Oh Gong was really cool.
+He’s going to try and become a deity again, this time to protect someone (Hong Hae Ah).
+Oh Gong smiles that it’s nice being here with Ma Wang and Ma Wang concedes that Oh Gong was really cool through this whole incident.
 They laugh as Oh Gong jokes that Ma Wang has completely fallen in love with him, and he’s going to be bored without Oh Gong.
 Where’s Oh Gong going?
 Well there’s someone waiting for him.

-As for what Ma Wang’s up to, he loves to ‘catch’ Hong Hai Er in his illegal peddling.
+As for what Ma Wang’s up to, he loves to ‘catch’ Hong Hae Ah in his illegal peddling.
 As established earlier, both of them love mushroom porridge and the two cutely bicker as they walk off together.
-Guess Ma Wang’s resolution is pretty good, being able to secretly hang out with his (very good looking son) and his son having all the same habits as him.
+Guess Ma Wang’s resolution is pretty good, being able to secretly hang out with his (very good looking) son and his son having all the same habits as him.
 It’s sad that he doesn’t get to see his love anymore, but it’s consoling that he now has his child and a goal to work towards.